mattstell96/RealEstateML/README.md

 <h2>Abstract</h2>

 The objective of this project is to build an algorithm that accurately predicts the selling price of houses.
-The work is based on a sample of houses sold in Ames, Iowa.
+The work is based on a sample of houses sold in Ames, Iowa, and it is divided into four sequential steps.
 Firstly, pre-processing steps are carried out on the original dataset to ensure data quality and technical feasibility.
-Secondly, having designed, tested, and optimized four predictive models, namely OLS Regression, Lasso Regression, Regression Tree, and Random Forest, we demonstrate the Random Forest algorithm to be the most accurate algorithm. <br />
+Secondly, having designed, tested, and optimized four predictive models, namely OLS Regression, Lasso Regression, Regression Tree, and Random Forest, we demonstrate the Random Forest algorithm to be the most accurate algorithm.
+Thirdly, we include the predictions of the Lasso Regression and Random Forest in the training set following the stacking methodology; stacking successfully improved the predictive accuracy of all the models but the Random Forest reconfirms its relatively superior performance.
+Lastly, each of the four stacked models is validated and tested on two subsets of the original test dataset with the aim to gain an understanding of the variance of these models.
+Random Forest ultimately proves to be not only the algorithm with the greatest accuracy, but also the one with the lowest variance as it shows its ability to maintain a satisfactory predictive performance regardless of the test dataset in use. <br />

 💡 This project was carried out for my Machine Learning class with N. Karst at Babson College<br/>